 No idea what the difference between a long or short odd is?
-Mounting Yard and Racing Expert for Sky Channel, Lizzie Jelfs, gives you the low down on placing a bet during The Star Gold Coast Magic Millions Carnival.
+Mounting Yard and Racing Expert for Sky Channel, Lizzie Jelfs, gives you the low down on placing a bet at The Star Championships during Autumn Racing Carnival.

-Whether you’re attending race day this year on the Gold Coast or barracking from afar, Lizzie suggests immersing yourself in the whole experience to really enjoy the ride.
+Whether you’re attending The Star Championship race days this year on the Royal Randwick or barracking from afar, Lizzie suggests immersing yourself in the whole experience to really enjoy the ride.

 “First of all, grab yourself a form guide,” says Lizzie.
 “There’s a list of the horses’ names, there will be the list of the trainers, and the list of the jockeys.”
 If you’re there on the day, Lizzie suggests going down to the mounting yard to watch the horses move.
 “Then I’d pick out a horse from there.
 That would be how I would enjoy the day of racing,” says the seasoned horse racing expert and Sky Channel presenter.

 If you’re reading this, it’s likely you’re not attending horse races every week or diligently looking up race results.
 Here’s where Lizzie and the team of horse racing experts can assist in identifying certain criteria to look for when placing a bet.

 “You have some simple rules,” says Lizzie.
 “A lot of people will look at the form guide and have a look at the race.
 On the form guide there’s a listing of posts, how fast the horse is or where they should position in the rank.”
 Some seasoned betters will make their decision based on where the horse is positioned – i.e. what barrier they’ve drawn – and the price of the odds for particular horses.
 Lizzie also suggests following a team or particular horse trainer – especially if that trainer has a large team of horses to choose from.
 This will make the whole experience more interesting, a little like barracking for your favourite football team.